xuy50/ecgr5106-hw4/README.md

 ## Problem 3: French → English Translation - Word-Based

-For **Problem 3**, we reverse the translation direction.
-We implement both the no-attention and the attention-based models.
+For **Problem 3**, reverse the translation direction.
+Implement both the no-attention and the attention-based models.

 ### 3.1 GRU-based Encoder-Decoder (French → English) - No Attention
 - **Notebook**: `p3_GRU_fte.ipynb`